EpicOrange/riichi_advanced/documentation/riichi.md

 A game of riichi consists of a four-round East round, plus a four-round South round.
 During each four-round cycle, each player has the opportunity to be dealer once.
 Games can go on longer because if the dealer wins, they stay dealer for the next round (a __repeat__).
 A game of riichi typically lasts 10 rounds (meaning 2 repeats).

 The game also ends once someone goes below zero points, though this is not common.

+Note that there is an additional common rule called "sudden death" that states the game continues into the West round if nobody reaches 30000+ points by the fourth South round.
+In this scenario, the game ends as soon as someone ends a round with 30000+ points, or at the conclusion of the fourth West round.
+Sudden death is not yet implemented in Riichi Advanced.

 ## Yaku list